CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 1. Log out of GitHub

-### Install and configure the GitHub Authentication plugin
+### Install and configure the GitHub Authentication plugin including adding GitHub users

 1. Connect to Jenkins master